JIN-CodeCraft/3rd_Chat_App/README.md

 Currently, users can send messages, which are displayed in a chat window.

 ## Features
+- Send messages from the front-end
-- Send messages and displau them in the chat window
+- Display messages in a chat window dynamically
-- Messages are aligned differently for sender and receiver
-- Timestanp is displayed for each message
-- Press "Enter" or click the send button to send messages
+- Back-end API using FastAPI (Python)
+- Store messages temporarily in memory (no database yet)
+- Fetch past messages from the server

 ## Technologies Used
-- HTML
-- CSS
-- JavaScript
+- Front-end : HTML, CSS, JavaScript
+- Back-end : Python(FastAPI)
-- Python
+- Server : Uvicorn

 ## Future Improvements
-- Backend integration with Python(FastAPI)
 - User authentication (login & signup)
 - Real-time messaging
 - Chat history storage